MADAM ZERO

 Copyright: 09/1952

 From Fight Comics #82 - In Paris an American intelligence agent is sent to investigate the disappearance of several scientists.
 He almost stops another abduction when he is stymied by a mysterious woman.
 It turns out to be Madame Zero, using the ploy to infiltrate the Communist kidnapping gang.
-Click here to read the story.

-'A Nasty Group of Red Guerrillas'
+2 'A Nasty Group of Red Guerrillas' 'A Nasty Group of Red Guerrillas'

 Published by Fiction House